-Before approaching a candidate, recruiters should have already done some basic research.
-In fact, one Forbes article noted that half of all candidates “want recruiters to do more research before calling.”
-Basic phone calls, along with LinkedIn searches, can reveal the target’s position, past experience, location, education, and various other qualifications.
-Once the recruiter has made initial contact, he or she must continue to gather information through phone calls or in-person communication.
+Basic phone calls, along with LinkedIn searches, can reveal the candidates’ position, experience, location, education, and various other qualifications.
+Once the recruiter makes initial contact, he or she has to continue to round up information through phone calls or in-person communication.
 Learn about their strengths, weaknesses, passions, likes, dislikes, and everything in between.

 With the average attention span being 8 seconds, recruiters and hiring managers have a tiny window to grab and maintain candidates’ attention.
 This means that long, tedious job descriptions are likely to do more harm than good.
 Most folks won’t sift through a long list of qualifications; they’ll skim, at best.
 They want to see what the company is all about, that they’re a part of a company and its culture that’s engaging and satisfying.

 Invest in culture

 Although health benefits and flexibility are among the biggest factors folks consider in a new role, culture is still a big influencer.
 Eighty-three percent of HR leaders say that employee experience, or culture, is either important or very important to the overall success of their organization.
 A company’s culture could be the cream of the crop, but if they don’t share it with the world, they could deter their next great hire.
 Highlight culture in job descriptions and social media, for starters.